 The luxury arm at the House of Honda has been cranking out competitors for the likes of Lexus and Infiniti since the brand appeared on our shores about thirty years ago.
-Given the preferences of car shoppers in 2019, it should surprise exactly no one that today’s Acura has a lineup of crossovers and SUVs to suit a variety of needs and tastes.
+Given the preferences of car shoppers in modern times, it should surprise exactly no one that today’s Acura has a lineup of crossovers and SUVs to suit a variety of needs and tastes.

 Which one is right for you?
 Let’s figure it out.

 Acura RDX: Always a subjective measure, your author believes the 2020 RDX to be a handsome machine, especially in A-Spec trim which comes in eye-popping colors and an available jazzy red interior.
 Its center stack is dominated by an enormous Drive Select button, a bold styling choice that evokes what is found in the NSX halo car.
 Twin sewer cannons poke through the rear bumper cover and a variety of wheel styles are available from which to choose.